jdbugs/TheInvitation/docs/ENGINE.md

 * The oracle prompt is short and specific: “two sentences, kind, steady, clear”.
   If Ollama is offline or times out, the composer simply ignores the oracle and uses library fragments alone.
-* Replies always include the configured opening line (or an echo of what the listener typed), the sampled fragments, and a closing line.
-Duplicate fragments are collapsed, each segment is separated by a blank line for legibility, and everything is clipped to `response.max_chars`.
+* Replies begin with optional intro lines: a silence marker, an echo of what the listener typed, and an acknowledgement phrase chosen from the configured variants (the placeholders `{input}` and `{channel}` are substituted when present).
+Duplicate fragments are collapsed, the composer avoids recently used snippets, and each reply ends with a rotating closing line.
+Everything is separated by blank lines for legibility and clipped to `response.max_chars`.
 * `reconfigure` lets the running program swap in a fresh library, config, or oracle instance when the JSON file changes.